Faravahar: Modern pan-Iranian usage

 The Sun Throne, the imperial seat of Iran, has visual implications of the Faravahar.
 The sovereign would be seated in the middle of the throne, which is shaped like a platform or bed that is raised from the ground.
 This religious-cultural symbol was adapted by the Pahlavi dynasty to represent the Iranian nation.
 In modern Zoroastrianism, one of the interpretations of the faravahar is that it is a representation of the human soul and its development along with a visual guide of good conduct.
 Another popular interpretation is that it is a visual representation of a Fravashi, though Fravashis are described in Zoroastrian literature as being feminine.
 One of the most prevalent views in academia as to the meaning of the faravahar is that it represents Khvarenah, the divine power and royal glory.
 Although there are a number of interpretations of the individual elements of the symbol, most are recent interpretations and there is still debate as to its meaning.

 After the Islamic Revolution of 1979, the Lion and Sun, which was part of Iran's original national flag, was banned by the government from public places.
 Nevertheless, faravahar icons were not removed and as a result, the faravahar icon became a national symbol for Iranians, and it became tolerated by the government as opposed to the Lion and Sun.
 The winged disc has a long history in the art, religion, and culture of the ancient Near and Middle East, being about 4000 years old in usage and noted as also symbolizing Assur, Shamash, and other deities.

+Lion and Faravahar

+Lion appears on most of the coins issued by the Persian satrap of Cilicia, Mazaeus (see coins on the Numista website).
+However, there is one coin of particular interest that depicts a lion and a Faravahar.